kanishkasthana/ChronoSeq/README.md

 # Software and Protocols for [ChronoSeq](https://github.com/kanishkasthana/ChronoSeq)

+### Sitemap
++ [This website](https://kanishkasthana.github.io/ChronoSeq/sitemap.html) provides an overview of the ChronoSeq project.
+You can click on and directly go the the relevant notebooks or repositories.
+There are two main notebooks for Device assembly and Device operation as linked below.
+These notebooks should have the links to help you follow the correct instructions in the right order.
+Please read the disclaimer below before starting.

 ### Getting Started with Software
 + Install [Git X86-64-Bit for Windows](https://git-scm.com/download/win) and [Anaconda X86-64-Bit for Windows](https://www.anaconda.com/download), on your [Windows X86-64 Bit PC](Computer%20Selection.md).
 + Type "Git Bash" in the Search bar next to the Start Button.
 Using Git Bash clone this repository.